i6iesma/wca-rest-api/README.md

 Here, you'll find all the information you need to integrate this API seamlessly into your projects.
 Access competition data, results, competitor profiles, rankings, and more.

-**Note**: This API is served through static JON files on *GitHub*, which means the structure of the endpoints has limitations.
+**Note**: This API is served through static JSON files on *GitHub*, which means the structure of the endpoints has limitations.
 The reason for doing so is:

 * The data doesn't change that much, max once a day